Pimpwhippa/spotawheel/README.md

 For Task 2, the webapp is here https://spotawheel.herokuapp.com/ .The code is in file stapp.py.
 User can input their car details and will get a price prediction.
 For the system design and components description, it is in the file inproduction.docx

-Ofcourse this is just the first version and still need some fine-tuning.
-But it works!
+Ofcourse this is just a working prototype!
 ----

 Task 1.
 Predict Cars